 In other words, you should not base your decision on whether it was made entirely by hand or if a machine was used in the process.
 In the end, it all comes down to a few things:

 Certain products can't be handcrafted as they entail a degree of sophistication or precision that requires the use of machinery.
-For instance, leather and genuine wood are lavished on the interiors and seats of Bentley cars.
+For instance, leather and genuine wood are lavished on the interiors and seats of luxury cars.
 And while much of the work is done by hand, machines are always involved in the assemblage.

 Depending on the artisan's skills and experience making the product, a handcrafted good can be superior to a handmade item.